 Moreover, Lazulite has several benefits, including:

-It facilitates the exploration of past lives and aids in understanding the connection of these past events to present and future outcomes.
-Whether you’re interested in astral travel, alternate life exploration, or seeking a deeper understanding of your dreams, lazulite can be a valuable tool on your spiritual journey.
+It facilitates the exploration of past lives and helps understand the connection between these past events and present and future outcomes.
+Whether you're interested in astral travel, exploring alternate lives, or seeking a deeper understanding of your dreams, lazulite can be a valuable tool on your spiritual journey.

 Crystal Combinations: Amplifying Lazulite's Energy